Jab90/expense_tracker_project/README.md

 ![Image Bug](/static/images/readme/image_bug.png)

-The web app is functioning how it should, however on the day of submission I did one final test and came across a new bug which I found out to be a bootstrap issue, and not necessarily anything to do with code that has been written.
+The web app is functioning how it should, however on the day of submission I did one final test and came across a new bug which I believe to be a bootstrap issue, but could be an issue with my modal that has been written to but this wasn't an issue before.
 The image below shows the issue:

 ![Bootstrap Dev Tools Issue](/static/images/readme/bug_error.png)